Dr-lvr/Game_of_Life/README.md

 ### Legacy Code Revival: Console Game Engine

-These projects represent early experimentation with low-level programming, custom parsing (referenced in the structure below), and OS-level rendering (the core focus of this documentation).
+These projects represent early experimentation with low-level programming and OS-level rendering.

-The long-term goal is to revisit these solutions and modernize them with current development standards.

 ## Conway's Game of Life (Low-Level Console Engine)

-A simulation of Conway's Game of Life implemented in a way that pushes the boundaries of what a standard C++ console application can normally do.
+A simulation of Conway's Game of Life implemented in an unconventional ingenius way.

 ## Original Challenge